Have you tasted freeze dried food recently?

 When the food has been prepped, place it on the tray of the machine, turn it on, and use the machine per the manufacturer’s instructions.

-Once the food finished freeze drying, place it in a sealed plastic bag and store.
-Though freeze-drying foods with a machine is fast and easy, the device itself is quite expensive.
+Once the food finishes drying, place it in a sealed plastic bag and store.
+Though drying foods with a machine is fast and easy, the device itself is quite expensive.

-You can expect to spend anywhere from $2,000-$4,000.
+You can expect to spend quite a lot of money.
 Be prepared to invest if you’d like to take the easier path using this method to preserve your food.

 Freeze Drying Without a Machine

-Freeze drying with a machine is a simple process, but freeze drying without a machine isn’t terribly complicated either.
+Freeze drying with a machine is a simple process, but doing it without a machine isn’t terribly complicated either.